-*Students in a Teacher Education transfer pattern must submit qualifying scores as established by the State Superintendent of Schools on pre-professional basic skills tests (e.g., SAT, ACT, PRAXIS/CORE) approved by the State Board of Education to the Social Sciences and Teacher Education division prior to the completion of the 30th credit hour.
+*Students in a Teacher Education transfer pattern must submit qualifying scores as established by the State Superintendent of Schools on pre-professional basic skills tests (e.g., SAT, ACT, PRAXIS/CORE) approved by the State Board of Education to the office of Admissions and Advising to receive the AAT degree.
+Students are encouraged to submit the qualifying scores at the completion of college-level math and prior to the final semester before transfer.
 Scores from the basic skills tests are used for admission to four-year Teacher Education programs and are required for teacher certification in Maryland and most other states.

 The Introduction to Special Education course required by Howard

 Community College is a necessary requirement of the college’s A.A.T.

 degree but is not sufficient to meet all special education or inclusion

 course requirements for four-year teacher education programs.
 Students